Bitcoin and the Next Generation

 Teaching kids about money in a digital-first world

-We were taught to save in dollars, spend carefully, and maybe open a GIC.
-But today’s kids are growing up with tap-to-pay apps, digital tokens in video games, and financial systems that look nothing like the ones we trusted.
+But today’s kids live in a world of tap-to-pay apps, digital tokens in games, and financial systems that look nothing like the ones we trusted.

 If money is changing, shouldn’t the way we teach it change too?